sapphonie/tf2rue/README.md

 Don't worry, all of this is included in the release zip file.
 Just drag and drop to your server.
 Plus, this plugin keeps itself up to date with GoDTony's popular Updater plugin, if you have it installed.

-# Added / Tweaked / Planned features
+# Features

-- [done] Significantly faster whitelist reloading when changing any whitelist cvars (fixes ["gg lag"](https://github.com/ldesgoui/tf2-comp-fixes/issues/20))
+- [done] NEW!
+Significantly faster whitelist reloading when changing any whitelist cvars (fixes ["gg lag"](https://github.com/ldesgoui/tf2-comp-fixes/issues/20))
-- [done] Only download whitelist from whitelist.tf if local copy isn't present or if the item schema has updated
+- [done] NEW!
+Only download whitelist from whitelist.tf if local copy isn't present or if the item schema has updated
 - [todo] bhop
 - [indev] fov
 - [todo] stv stuff
 - [todo] logs
+- [todo] demostf support
+- [todo] rgl configs
+- [todo] redirect output with `log on` to not spam console
 - [indev] everything else

 # Removed features